nghiepdev/use-react-suspense/README.md

 And object list of utility:

 - `remove: () => void`
   Remove cache manually.
-This is helpful when to want cache forever and clear cache on unmount the component.
+This is helpful when to want cache data and clear cache on unmount the component.

 ## License